AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeType/Aml_Engine_CAEX_IMirror_IsMaster.md

 AttributeType.IMirror.IsMaster Property
 =======================================
-AutomationML 2.1 APIGets a value indicating whether this instance is a master attribute referenced by mirror attributes.
+Gets a value indicating whether this instance is a master attribute referenced by mirror attributes.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)